 The Corporation sources more than 90% of its spirits production requirements from HWSL at its production facility in Windsor, Ontario.
 For more information about this arrangement, please see the "Related Party Transactions" section of this AIF.
 Ungava Spirits produces the Ungava Spirits Brands and operates the Cowansville, Quebec production facility acquired on September 30, 2016.
 The Foreign Affair Winery Limited produces the Foreign Affair Brands and operates the winery and vineyard based in Ontario's Niagara region, acquired on October 2, 2017.
+Corby's 90%-owned subsidiary, ABG, develops product recipes in-house at its innovation lab in Toronto, Ontario and partners with various third-party manufacturers across Canada for its production requirements.
 The Corporation's remaining production requirements have been outsourced to various third party vendors including a third-party manufacturer in the United Kingdom ("UK").
 The UK site blends and bottles Lamb's products destined for sale in countries located outside North America.